-Learn basic DSP coding, invent your own guitar effects.
-Implement tuner, metronome, drum kits or colourful VU-meter.
+Learn basic DSP coding, invent your own effects; implement tuner, metronome, colourful VU-meter, abundant drum kits and sequencers using 32GB of storage on the Micro-SD card.
 Code sound

 and touch triggered games, follow tutorials, learn and have fun!

-This device is the result of collaborative effort of three family-owned businesses in three European countries, initially supported by a community of over 500 KickStarter backers.
+This device is the result of collaborative effort of three family-owned businesses in three European countries, initially supported by over 500 happy KickStarter backers.

 Made with passion at every step.
-By buying this product you are supporting sustainable development and innovation of pocket synth line.
+By buying this product you are supporting sustainable development and innovation of this unique pocket synth line.